sg3606/note-taker/README.md

   * Click an existing note and note appears in the right-hand column

-  * All requirements finished inclued deleting note
+  * All requirements finished include deleting note

   ## Demo
   ![Demo](./herokuapp.gif)